KCHAK05/Email-classifier-using-NB/README.md

 We have also used the os and the io files to read the emails and write on certain files in the notebook.

-I have also attached the csv files that have been used in the making of the model.
+I have also attached the email files ( which contain the spam and the ham files ) that has been used in the making of the model.